recipes from around the world

 Add some slivers or diced large pieces (1/2") of a combination of yellow, orange or red peppers.

 Add some freshly ground pepper, and if you are used to more salty foods, add some salt, but we think the salt from the cheese and sausage is enough, but we aren't big salt people which is why we normally go into a coma after eating at restaurants who use way too much salt and fat.
-But a shake or two of sea salt won't kill you.
+But a pinch or two of fleur de sel won't kill you.

-Mix with a high quality olive oil to taste and chill.
-We have a favorite organic olive oil from Italy that is distributed in the US, but we keep forgetting to remember its name.
+Mix with a high quality olive oil so it covers the pasta well - and will keep it from drying out - and chill.
 Many expensive California olive oils are way too peppery for our tastes.
-A little burn is OK, but if it tastes like you just swallowed a chili - well...
+A little burn is OK, but if it tastes like you just swallowed a chili it is aweful stuff.
+We will begin selling a very amazing olive oil from a friend of a friend's grove in the hills outside Roma.

 Fresh mint goes well with chorizo and pepperoni - so you can toss in some freshly torn leaves just before serving.
 The cooling effect of the mint or spearmint is nice both for warm weather, and the contrast to the hot elements of the peppers and sausage and black pepper.
 Or you can do some fresh basil, or any combination of fresh herbs depending on what you like.